 I, myself, am a fan of amusement parks as a solo traveler and the biggest reason why is … SINGLE RIDERS LINE.
-This is the best idea since the FastPass and I love it so much!
-So I first discovered the benefits of the Single Riders line in Universal Studios in California (or possibly Orlando), but basically it’s a separate line for solo riders, or couples/parties that don’t mind riding separate.
-You essentially are used to fill the empty seats in odd-numbered parties but the queue is significantly shorter and goes by much faster.
+This is the best invention since the FastPass, and I love it so much!
+So I first discovered the benefits of the Single Riders line in Universal Studios in California (or possibly Orlando), but basically it’s a separate line for solo riders or couples/groups that don’t mind riding separately.
+You are essentially used to fill the empty seats in odd-numbered parties but the queue is significantly shorter and goes by much faster.
 Anyways, at DisneySea, there are only two rides that offer a Single Riders line and that’s Indiana Jones and Raging Spirits.
-I really enjoyed the Indiana Jones ride way more than the Raging Spirits (nothing is as bad as the Iron Rattler at Six Flags Fiesta TX).
+I really enjoyed the Indiana Jones ride way more than the Raging Spirits (nothing is as scary as the Iron Rattler at Six Flags Fiesta TX).

 Pro Tip: Use the Single Riders line for Indiana Jones and Raging Spirits.
 Even if you are not at the park solo, just split up because it will be so much faster than the Standby queue.
 It’s pretty much a free FastPass without the time restriction!